medlypharmacy/s3-artifacts-action/README.md

 This allows the organisation to package and upload all their artifacts to the same S3 bucket for deployment.

+To be able to access these artifacts, the repository has to be sent to platform devops team.
+They add it to a Google OAuth app, to make the suddomain url accessbile to Medly users.

 ## Usage

 This action requires 3 inputs: AWS Access Key Id, Secret Access Key, and the name of the zipped distribution file created by the github action.